Is Sri Lanka a country you have wondered about visiting?

 Diana Spice and Herb Garden, Matale

-Matale is the leading region of spice production in Sri Lanka.
+Matale is the leading spice production region in Sri Lanka.

 Traders from India and Arabic countries would buy pepper, cardamom, and cloves.

-Visiting the Diana Spice and Herb Garden is where you learn about the medicinal properties of the spices produced in the Matale region.
-This exotic garden is where you can see spices in their natural state.
+Visiting the Diana Spice and Herb Garden, you can learn about the medicinal properties of spices produced in the Matale region and see spices in their natural state.

 You can purchase items from their shop or buy online.